Fort Ord Regional Trail & Greenway

 - Provides community health benefits from active transportation routes

-- Creates economic benefits from associated retail, hospitality, and
+- Creates economic benefits from associated retail, hospitality, and competitive events

 FORTAG has $20 million in Measure X funding. $500,000 of State SB 1 Local Partnership Program funds and $500,000 of Transportation Development Act 2% funds have been allocated for environmental review and engineering design.